minje-park/minje-park.github.io/_pages/about.md

 ### Ph.D.
 Candidate, Questrom School of Business, Boston University

-I am a Ph.D Canidate in Operations and Technology Management at Questrom School of Business, where I am advised by [Professor Anita Tucker](https://www.bu.edu/questrom/profile/anita-tucker/).
+I am a Ph.D Canidate in Operations and Technology Management at Questrom School of Business, where I am fortunate to be advised by [Professor Anita Tucker](https://www.bu.edu/questrom/profile/anita-tucker/).

 My primary research interests are in the supply chain disruptions and their impact on buyers' behavior and service quality.
 Specifically, I focus on pharmaceutical supply chains.